-Our vision is that higher education becomes a place where classical liberal ideas are regularly taught, discussed, challenged, and developed, and where free speech, intellectual diversity, and open inquiry flourish.
+Our vision is to ensure higher education becomes a place where classical liberal ideas are regularly taught, discussed, challenged, and developed, and where free speech, intellectual diversity, and open inquiry flourish.

 At IHS, we believe the principles of the classical liberal tradition – including individual liberty and responsibility, limited government, economic freedom, the rule of law, free speech, and open inquiry – are the foundation of a just and prosperous world.

 We believe for those ideas to take root, they must be taught, explored, and challenged in higher education.

 That’s why IHS has built the foremost network of scholars across the country who are researching and teaching classical liberal ideas.
 We are a partner throughout their academic careers, offering guidance, resources, and access to a passionate, supportive community.

 - We facilitate the impact of professors both on and beyond their campuses, convening them to advance their research and partnering with them to run campus programs and connecting scholars to opportunities to inform policy debates.

 - We support future professors.
 Each year, IHS awards more than $1 million in scholarships to hundreds of students from around the world.
 In addition, we offer an integrated suite of academic career programs including mentoring, research grants, research-development seminars, online resources, and placement support.

 - Through our work with faculty, we inspire and educate college students.
 We partner together to offer students intensive summer seminars and on-campus programs throughout the year.

 From the undergraduate student just beginning to develop an interest in classical liberal ideas to the established professor, IHS is a champion for each individual’s journey – and together we are partners for a free and open society.

 The Institute for Humane Studies was founded in 1961 by Dr. F. A. “Baldy” Harper, a former economics professor at Cornell University.
 Part of a generation that lived through two devastating world wars and saw the rise of totalitarian dictatorships, Harper set up an institute devoted to research and education with the conviction that a greater understanding of human affairs and freedom would foster peace, prosperity, and social harmony.